rajdakin/maze/CONTRIBUTING.md

       - `deadlygrave`: boolean (is the grave a trap?)
         - \(Optional) `keyneeded`: if `deadlygrave`is set, this string gives the needed key (`key` or `redkey`) to exit the grave
       - \(Optional) `exitdir`: if `deadlygrave`is set, this string gives the direction of the grave's exit
-  - Then finally an empty line (of size of the number of columns) of empty arrays.
+  - Then finally an empty line (of size of the number of columns) of empty tables.
+- The map availability when you've finished the level.
+It is a function that takes in whether you're dead and what objects do you have and must return a boolean value (true means you unlocked the full map).
+Goes into ID `map_reveal`.
+- The level winning when you finish the level alive.
+It is a function that takes in what objects do you have and must return a boolean value (note that if you're dead, you cannot win) (true means you win).
+Goes into ID `win_level`.
 - Lores, texts that are at the beginning and the end of the level.
-It is an array of size 2, the first string is displayed at the beginning of the level, the second is an other array with 1=false and 2=true, and where that boolean is wether you died or not (false=you survived).
-You can set it to a string so it defaults to false and a default string for when you died.
+It is a function that inputs whether you're dead and what objects you have and outputs a table with the `state` ID is the key and the `alt` ID is the alternative of the ending lore.
+Goes into ID `alternative_lore`.

 ### Testing the level
-To test the level, you can either run it from the interactive mode (see [INTERACTING.md#misc](INTERACTING.md#misc)) or run it by putting the level as the last instruction of the `add_contrib_levels` in [contribution.lua](contribution.lua) using the level writing template wrote in the very beginning of that function.
+To test the level, you can either run it from the interactive mode \(see [INTERACTING.md#misc](INTERACTING.md#misc)) or run it by putting the level as the last instruction of the `add_contrib_levels` in [contribution.lua](contribution.lua) using the level writing template wrote in the very beginning of that function.

 ## Implementing new things
 This will be soon implemented.